COMP4350-Team2/Backend/README.md

 ### Key Feature 3: Sharing Grocery List
 #### User Stories:
-- As a user, I want to add other people to my personal grocery list.\
+- ***As a user, I want to add other people to my personal grocery list.***<br />
+**Acceptance Criteria:**
+    - Given that I’m in a role of a registered user
+    - When I open the “share” page
+    - Then the system gives me text box to input either another users’ username or phone number
+    - Once the username/phone number field is filled, I can press the invite button to send an invitation
-- As a user, I want to view the lists I have joined.\
+- ***As a user, I want to view the lists I have joined.***<br />
+**Acceptance Criteria:**
+    - Given that I’m in a role of a registered user
+    - When I open the “my lists” page
+    - Then the system shows me a list of lists that created/joined
-- As a user, I want to make changes to lists that I have joined.\
+- ***As a user, I want to make changes to lists that I have joined.***<br /> **Acceptance Criteria:**
+    - Given that I’m in a role of a registered user
+    - When I open the “my lists” page
+    - Then the system shows me a list of lists that created/joined
+    - I then select which list I want to make changes to
+    - Which brings up a detailed view of my list, with items and their quantities
+    - From which I can add/remove quantity of a product by either typing in an associated field or press +/- symbols to change the value
+    - And I am also offered the option to fill in a search field with the name of an item I want to add
+    - Which when the apply button is selected, brings up a list of relevant items and the aforementioned add/remove quantity change options
-- As a user, I want to control who can view and edit my lists.\
+- ***As a user, I want to control who can view and edit my lists.***<br />
+**Acceptance Criteria:**
+    - Given that I’m a logged in user who has lists.
+    - When I share a list with another user
+    - Then, I want to be able to select which lists they can view and/or edit

 ### Key Feature 4: Create/Logging Recipes
 #### User Stories:
-- As a user, I want to create recipes.\
+- ***As a user, I want to create recipes.***<br />
-- As a user, I want to add/remove ingredients with amounts to my recipes.\
+- ***As a user, I want to add/remove ingredients with amounts to my recipes.***<br />
-- As a user, I want to adjust the amount of ingredients in my recipes.\
+- ***As a user, I want to adjust the amount of ingredients in my recipes.***<br />
-- As a user, I want to add pictures to my recipes.\
+- ***As a user, I want to add pictures to my recipes.***<br />
-- As a user, I want to add steps to my recipes.\
+- ***As a user, I want to add steps to my recipes.***<br />
-- As a user, I want to view all my recipes.\
+- ***As a user, I want to view all my recipes.***<br />
-- As a user, I want to share my recipes with other users.\
+- ***As a user, I want to share my recipes with other users.***<br />
-- As a user, I want to view all my shared recipes.\
+- ***As a user, I want to view all my shared recipes.***<br />
-- As a user, I want to favourite recipes.\
+- ***As a user, I want to favourite recipes.***<br />
-- As a user, I want to see which ingredients in a recipe I don’t have in my list.\
+- ***As a user, I want to see which ingredients in a recipe I don’t have in my list.***<br />

 ### Non-functional Feature: Minimize Response Time
 We aim to provide a response time of less than 1 second to 100 users concurrently.